DS4SD/docling/.actor/README.md

 The Actor provides three types of outputs:

-1. **Processed Document** - The Actor will provide the direct URL to your result in the run log, looking like:
+1. **Processed Documents in a ZIP** - The Actor will provide the direct URL to your result in the run log, looking like:

    ```text
    You can find your results at: 'https://api.apify.com/v2/key-value-stores/[YOUR_STORE_ID]/records/OUTPUT'